LemonnSTACK/IMS_Inventory_Management_System/README.md

 ORDER BY
     p.Product_Category,
     Total_Ordered DESC;

- ---Average Order Value on Weekend and Weekdays
+4. Average Order Value on Weekends and Weekdays
+SQL
 SELECT
     TO_CHAR(o.Order_Date, 'DD-MON-YYYY') AS Order_Date,
     CASE
         WHEN TO_CHAR(o.Order_Date, 'DY', 'NLS_DATE_LANGUAGE = ENGLISH') IN ('SAT', 'SUN') THEN 'Weekend'